Mountain Shadows Elementary

 About Mountain Shadows Elementary

 Mountain Shadows opened its doors in 1988.
 It is located in the northwest corner of the Jordan School District’s boundaries and operates on a traditional schedule.
-The staff at Mountain Shadows is committed to providing a quality education for each of its students.
-Learning takes place in a nurturing climate where students are encouraged to master basic skills and develop a sense of self-worth as they work to become contributing members of our society.
+The staff at Mountain Shadows provides a quality education for each of its students.
+Learning takes place in a nurturing climate where students work to master basic skills and develop a sense of self-worth as they strive to become contributing members of our society.
 School spirit is high, as teachers and parents work in partnership to help students achieve academic excellence, develop social skills, and become responsible citizens.

 • Mountain Shadows Elementary serves 700 students in grades K-6, and accommodates a Special Needs Pre-school.

-• The faculty is comprised of experienced teachers, with many holding advanced degrees.
+• The faculty has many experienced teachers, with many holding advanced degrees.

 • The school’s curriculum meets or exceeds all state and District standards.
 Instruction in each grade follows the State and District Core Curriculum Guidelines.
 Teachers are encouraged to use STEM activities in all content areas to improve student understanding and achievement.